really-simple-decentralized-syndication/.github/profile/README.md

 ⭐ Don't like to read?
 Feel the power of DID [by publishing your first social post](https://writer.did-1.com/)

+🛠️ This is Proof Of Concept technology and many features are still missing!

+📧 I am looking for active contributors - if you want to actively join this project please email did@tautvilas.lt with the reason why you want to contribute

 ## Table of Contents

 - [Architecture](#architecture)